 The Gibbons Creek Property ("Gibbons Creek") is comprised of seven claims totalling 13,864 hectares (34,259 acres).
-Gibbons Creek is located less than three kilometres from the community of Stony Rapids Saskatchewan and is adjacent to the Black Lake Property.
-The property benefits from nearby infrastructure, with power lines and highways transecting the claims.
-The depth to the unconformity at Gibbons Creek is known to be shallow (i.e. ~50 to 250 metres) increasing the economics of exploration.
-The property also benefits from a significant database of historical exploration information from work completed by UEX Corporation as well as Eldorado Nuclear (one of the two predecessors to what is now Cameco Corporation).
+Gibbons Creek is located less than three kilometres from the community of Stony Rapids, Saskatchewan and is adjacent to ALX's Black Lake.
+Gibbons Creek benefits from nearby infrastructure, with power lines and highways transecting the claims.
+The depth to the unconformity at Gibbons Creek is known to be shallow (~50 to 250 metres), which is a benefit for exploration.
+Gibbons Creek also benefits from a significant database of historical exploration information from work completed by UEX as well as Eldorado Nuclear (one of the two predecessors to what is now Cameco).

-During the year ended December 31, 2014, ALX developed several drill targets at Gibbons Creek based on a fall 2013 exploration program that included a land-based radon survey carried out by RadonEx Ltd. ("RadonEx") of St-Lazare, Quebec, a boulder prospecting survey and a DC-Resistivity survey.
+During the year ended December 31, 2014, ALX developed several drill targets at Gibbons Creek based on a fall 2013 exploration program that included a land-based radon survey carried out by RadonEx Ltd., a boulder prospecting survey and a DC-Resistivity survey.